MAPMG79/Altium2KiCAD_db/docs/user_guide/installation.md

 ## Next Steps

-After successful installation, proceed to the [Quickstart Guide](quickstart.md) to perform your first migration.
+After successful installation, proceed to the [Basic Usage Guide](basic_usage.md) to perform your first migration.